1. Introduction

 Return (tens - 30) * 10 + ones - 30.

-The total entropy in ad click attribution HTTP requests is 12 bits (6+6), which means 4096 unique values can be managed for each ad click source-destination pair.
+The total entropy in Private Click Measurement HTTP requests is 12 bits (8+4), which means 4096 unique values can be managed for each click source-attribute-on pair.

-With no other means of cross-site tracking, neither the ad click source nor the ad click destination will know whether the user has clicked an associated ad or not when a conversion happens.
-This restricts the entropy under control to 6 bits at any moment.
+With no other means of cross-site tracking, the click source website and the attribution destination website have no joint view of the user or the device.
+This restricts the entropy under control to 8 bits, or 256 values, at any moment.

-In the interest of user privacy, user agents are encouraged to deploy the following restrictions to when and how they make secure HTTP POST requests to an Ad Click Attribution URL:
+In the interest of user privacy, user agents are encouraged to deploy the following restrictions to when and how they make secure HTTP POST requests to an Attribution Report URL:

 -

-The user agent targets a delay of ad click attribution requests by 24–48 hours.
+The user agent targets a delay of attribution report requests by 24–48 hours.
 However, the user agent might not be running or the user’s device may be or disconnected from the internet, in which case the request may be delayed further.

 -

-The user agent only holds on to the tuple (ad click source, ad click destination, ad campaign id) for 7 days, i.e. one week of potential ad click attribution.
+The user agent only holds on to the tuple (click source website, attribution destination website, attribution source id) for 7 days, i.e. one week of potential click attribution.

 -

-The user agent doesn’t guarantee any specific order in which multiple ad click attribution requests for the same ad click destination are sent, since the order itself could be abused to increase the entropy.
+The user agent doesn’t guarantee any specific order in which multiple attribution report requests for the same attribution destination website are sent, since the order itself could be abused to increase the entropy.

 -

-The user agent uses an ephemeral session (a.k.a. private or incognito mode) to make ad click attribution requests.
+The user agent uses an ephemeral session (a.k.a. private or incognito mode) to make attribution report requests.

 -

-The user agent doesn’t use or accept any credentials such as cookies, client certificates, or Basic Authentication in ad click attribution requests.
+The user agent doesn’t use or accept any credentials such as cookies, client certificates, or Basic Authentication in attribution report requests or responses.

 -

-The user agent may use a central clearinghouse to further anonymize ad click attribution requests, should a trustworthy clearinghouse exist.
+The user agent may use a central clearinghouse to further anonymize attribution report requests, should a trustworthy clearinghouse exist.

 -

-The user agent offers users a way to turn ad click attribution on and off.
-The default setting is on to encourage businesses to move to this technology and abandon general cross-site tracking.
+The user agent offers users a way to turn Private Click Measurement on and off.

 -

-The user agent doesn’t support ad click attribution in private/incognito mode.
+The user agent doesn’t support Private Click Measurement in private/incognito mode.

-The user agent may want to limit the amount of stored ad click attribution data.
-Limitations can be set per ad click source, per ad click destination, and on the total amount of ad click attribution data.
+The user agent may want to limit the amount of stored click attribution data.
+Limitations can be set per click source website, per attribution destination website, and on the total amount of click attribution data.

 .